ksenimod/assignment-2-databases/README.md

        c.city,
        c.registration_date,
        c.is_premium,
-       c.total_spent, -- 3.
-Select the pre-calculated column (FAST)
+       c.total_spent,
        (SELECT COUNT(*)
         FROM Orders o
         WHERE o.customer_id = c.customer_id AND
               o.status LIKE 'Delivered') AS completed_orders,
        (SELECT GROUP_CONCAT(DISTINCT od.product_name SEPARATOR ', ')
-        FROM OrderDetails od -- 4.
-Query the CTE (FAST) WHERE od.customer_id = c.customer_id) AS products_bought,
+        FROM OrderDetails od
+        WHERE od.customer_id = c.customer_id) AS products_bought,
        (SELECT GROUP_CONCAT(DISTINCT od.category_name SEPARATOR ', ')
-        FROM OrderDetails od -- 5.
-Query the CTE again (FAST) WHERE od.customer_id = c.customer_id) AS categories_bought
+        FROM OrderDetails od
+        WHERE od.customer_id = c.customer_id) AS categories_bought
-FROM Customers AS c USE INDEX (idx_customers_total_spent) -- 6.
-Hint to use the new index WHERE c.registration_date > '2000-01-01'
+FROM Customers AS c USE INDEX (idx_customers_total_spent) WHERE c.registration_date > '2000-01-01'
-  AND c.total_spent > 1000 -- 7.
-Filter on the indexed column (FAST)
+  AND c.total_spent > 1000
-  AND EXISTS (SELECT 1 FROM OrderDetails od WHERE od.customer_id = c.customer_id AND od.is_many) -- 8.
-EXISTS on CTE (FAST)
+  AND EXISTS (SELECT 1 FROM OrderDetails od WHERE od.customer_id = c.customer_id AND od.is_many)
-ORDER BY c.total_spent DESC -- 9.
-Sort on the indexed column (VERY FAST) LIMIT 10000;
+ORDER BY c.total_spent DESC
+LIMIT 10000;
 ```